craftablescience/VPKEdit/INSTALL.md

 2. When that is installed, download either the standalone version or the installer version from [the latest GitHub release](https://github.com/craftablescience/VPKEdit/releases/latest), under the `Assets` dropdown.
 3. If you downloaded the standalone files, you're done, just unzip the files.
 If you downloaded the installer, unzip the installer application and run it.
-Windows will give you a safety warning, ignore it and hit `Run Anyway`.
+Windows will give you a safety warning, ignore it and hit `More Info` → `Run Anyway`.

 ## Linux